Call: 562-595-6905 | Contact Us

 For those who may not have the time, you will be delighted to know that Rwanda is back on the map!

-Day 3 — A second day where gorilla tracking can be undertaken.
+DAY 3 — An optional second day of gorilla tracking can be undertaken.
+OR return to Kigali and visit the sights of the city.

-Day 4 — Drive back to Kigali where you will board your onward flight to …
+DAY 4 — Drive back to Kigali if you spent an extra day with the gorillas.
+You will board your onward flight to …

 NOTE: Every effort is made to find the gorilla family when tracking, however there is no guarantee that they will be seen.